ProtoTest/ProtoTest.Golem/README.md

 1) Install the ProtoTest.Golem Nuget package into a C# project.
 This sets up Selenium and WebDriver along with the Golem framework.

-2) Take a look at the Golem.Core documention for an overview of the framework: https://github.com/ProtoTest/ProtoTest.Golem/wiki/Golem.Core,-Setup
+2) Take a look at the [Golem.Core documention](https://github.com/ProtoTest/ProtoTest.Golem/wiki/Golem.Core,-Setup) for an overview of the framework.

 3) Golem includes modules for testing web sites, REST api's and desktop applications.
 Take a look at the respective documentation to get started with each.
-* For web sites see: https://github.com/ProtoTest/ProtoTest.Golem/wiki/Golem.WebDriver,-Getting-Started
+* For web sites, use [Golem.WebDriver](https://github.com/ProtoTest/ProtoTest.Golem/wiki/Golem.WebDriver,-Getting-Started).
-* For RESTful services see: https://github.com/ProtoTest/ProtoTest.Golem/wiki/Golem.Rest,-Getting-Started
+* For RESTful services, use [Golem.Rest](https://github.com/ProtoTest/ProtoTest.Golem/wiki/Golem.Rest,-Getting-Started).
-* For desktop applications see: https://github.com/ProtoTest/ProtoTest.Golem/wiki/Golem.White,-Getting-Started
+* For desktop applications, use [Golem.White](https://github.com/ProtoTest/ProtoTest.Golem/wiki/Golem.White,-Getting-Started).